PHP-ETL - Operations

 ]

-# Each group will be an array of customers.
+// Each group will be an array of customers with the same city

 Output:

-The rule-transformer will receive an iterator with two groups:
+The next operation in the chain will receive an iterator with two groups: